Linder Sterling: "Orgasm Addict" cover

+Exhibitions

-Sterling's work has been the subject of numerous international solo exhibitions, including those at the Tate Museum St. Ives, Nottingham Contemporary, Musée d'Art Moderne de Paris, MoMA/P.S.1, Kestnergesellschaft, among others.
+Sterling's work has been the subject of numerous international solo exhibitions, including those at the Tate Museum St. Ives, Nottingham Contemporary, Kestnergesellschaft, among others.
 Her work has been featured in group shows at the Tate Modern, Tate Britain, the Museum of Contemporary Art, Chicago, Australian Centre for Contemporary Art, among other venues.

-Sterling's work is represented by Stuart Shave/Modern Art, London and Blum & Poe, Los Angeles.
+Sterling's work is represented by Modern Art, London; Blum & Poe, Los Angeles; and dépendance, Brussels.